Jindal Steel

-Jindal Steel and Power Limited (JSPL) is an Indian steel company based in New Delhi.
+Jindal Steel Limited (JSL) is an Indian steel company based in New Delhi.
 JSPL is a part of OP Jindal Group.

-In terms of tonnage, it is the third largest private steel producer in India and only private player in India to produce rails.
-The company manufactures and sells sponge iron, mild steel slabs, rails, mild steel, structural, hot rolled plates, iron ore pellets and coils.
-Jindal Steel and Power set up the world's first coal-gasification based DRI plant at Angul, Odisha that uses the locally available high-ash coal and turns it into synthesis gas for steel making, reducing the dependence on imported coke-rich coal.
+In terms of tonnage, it is the third-largest private steel producer in India and the only private player in India to produce rails.
+The company manufactures and sells sponge iron, mild steel slabs, rails, mild steel, structural, hot rolled plates, iron ore pellets, and coils.
+Jindal Steel set up the world's first MXCOL plant at Angul, Odisha that uses the locally available and cheap high-ash coal and turns it into synthesis gas for steel making, reducing the dependence on imported coking coal.

-JSPL's coal gas-based steel tech became a case study at Harvard University.